At a Glance

 You’ll find the key locations below.
 For the full day-by-day flow (and the why behind it), please email us.
 We share the detailed itinerary by email so we can explain the pacing, driving days, and options in context.
 We also keep a few moments back as a quiet surprise.

-• The sacred cliffs of White Stupa (Tsagaan Suvraga)
+- Explore the sacred cliffs of White Stupa (Tsagaan Suvraga)

-• Discover the history and culture of Kharkhorin
+- Discover the history and culture of Kharkhorin.

 During this journey, you’ll experience a variety of accommodation styles, each offering insight into daily life in Mongolia and shaped by the season and setting: